rotundasoftware/modui-base/README.md

 * If the property is an array, only messages with the names it contains will be passed through.

 #### template( templateData )
-An optional function that returns the HTML for the view's `el`.
-If the `template` function is supplied, it will automatically be invoked and `view.el` will be populated as part of the default `render` behavior.
-The `template` function is passed as its only parameter a hash of the view's options merged with the result of `view._getTemplateData`.
-(If no `template` function is defined, you'll need to populate `view.el` by extending `render`, as you might with a traditional Backbone view.)
+An optional method that returns the HTML for the view's `el`.
+If the `template` method is supplied, it will automatically be invoked and `view.el` will be populated as part of the default `render` behavior.
+The `template` method is passed as its only parameter a hash of the view's options merged with the result of `view._getTemplateData`.
+(If no `template` method is defined, you'll need to populate `view.el` by extending `render`, as you might with a traditional Backbone view.)

 We recommend configuring a preprocessor to compile files written in your preferred template language into executable functions.
 For example: